Nicole ‘Snooki’ Polizzi Inspires Fans To Get Fit With Home Workout Routine

 In her latest share, Nicole first posted a still image where she doing a handstand against a wall, walking her feet up the wall for support.

 In the video which followed, the reality star was seen in a push-up position.
 She walked her feet back to a nearby wall.
-Her hands also moved backward, where she propelled her body up the wall with her feet and then, touched her shoulders with each hand for ten counts before walking her body back down to its original push-up position.
+Her hands also moved backward, and she propelled her body up the wall with her feet.
+Snooki then touched her shoulders with each hand for 10 counts before walking her body back down to its original push-up position.

-Baby Angelo happily made noises from a spot off-camera as Snooki said to her son “cheer me on baby.”
+Baby Angelo happily made noises from a spot off-camera as Snooki said, “cheer me on baby.”

-Her two other children with husband Jionni LaValle, Lorenzo and Giovanna, did not appear to be in the room with their mother during her workout.
+Her two other children, Lorenzo and Giovanna, with husband Jionni LaValle did not appear to be in the room with during her workout.

 In the clip, Nicole’s face cannot be seen.
 Rather fans can admire her cute workout gear, which consisted of a black tank top adorned with small white polka dots and black, cropped leggings.
 With this, Nicole wore fuzzy orange and black socks.
 Her hair was in a topknot and tendrils cascaded down her shoulders.